Nguyen-Minh-Thinh/top_crypto_exchanges/README.md

-# Top Crypto Exchanges
+# Top Crypto Exchanges Project

 ## Introduction
-This project is used to crawl data from API and visualize the top of crypto exchanges around the world.
-And in this project, you can practice your knowledge by applying technologies such as Docker, S3(Minio), Apache Airflow, Python, Dash Plotly, ...

-## Installation
-### 1. Clone this repository
-### 2. Set up environment
-### 3. Build images and start container
+The "Top Crypto Exchanges Project" is designed to automate the collection and transformation of data from cryptocurrency exchange APIs.
+Utilizing Docker for containerization, Airflow for workflow orchestration, and MinIO for scalable storage, the project streamlines data management and integration.
+Dash and Plotly are employed to build interactive dashboards that provide up-to-date insights from daily data updates.